J-1 Visas for Physicians

 Qualify as an Alien Physician

 According to the website of the Exchange Visitor Program of the US, an alien physician is defined as a foreign medical graduate pursuing graduate medical education or training at a U.S. accredited school of medicine or scientific institution, or pursue programs involving observation, consultation, teaching, or research.
-An alien physician also needs to possess an adequate amount of prior education or training in the field of medicine and have a contract with either an accredited school, a hospital or a scientific institution.
+An alien physician also needs to possess an adequate amount of prior education or training in the field of medicine and have a contract with either an accredited school, a hospital or a scientific institution in order to apply for J-1 Visas for Physicians.

-How to apply for J-1 Visa as an Alien Physician
+How to apply for J-1 Visas for Physicians

 To get things started, applicants need to submit a sponsorship application along with all the documents supporting the application through the Exchange Visitor Network (EVNet) of The Educational Commission for Foreign Medical Graduates(ECFMG).
 If the sponsorship is approved, ECFMG will automatically generate an electronic profile in the Student and Exchange Visitor Information System (SEVIS).
 With a completed SEVIS record and a DS-2019 form, one can contact the US Embassy for the visa stamp.